Yashhuc/Yashhuc/README.md

 Prefinal year Student
 ---------------------

 I have strong basics in Data Structures and Algorithms.
-Currently studying machine learning.
-And also working on a full-stack web development project using Django, HTML, and CSS.
+I also work on full-stack web development projects using Django, React.js, and MySQL.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [yashsisodia155@gmail.com](mailto:yashsisodia155@gmail.com)
-* 🧠  I'm learning Django, Numpy, Pandas
+* 🧠  I'm learning web development and practicing ML concepts.

 ### Skills